doc4d/4d-web-studio/docs/overview.md

 ## Hello World

-This 5-minute video provides a "Hello World" example and goes on to cover how to enable access to the studio, create a basic interface, and configure an event that greets the user by their name:
+This 5-minute video provides a "Hello World" example and covers how to enable access to the studio, create a basic interface, and configure an event that greets the user by their name:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GwIdic4OhPQ" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>